• Home

 Author: Sandra Valvassori

-Caldo verde, a sausage, potato, and kale soup from northern Portugal, has a devoted following for a reason: it's ridiculously simple to make and it's delicious!
+Caldo verde, a sausage, potato, and kale soup from Northern Portugal, has a devoted following for a reason: it's ridiculously simple to make and it's delicious!
 The triumph of this one-pot wonder comes from its minimal, and simple, list of ingredients and it will immediately become your new favourite to make, especially on rainy or chilly nights.

 Prep Time 15 minutes mins